sooriyaarachchi/pybites.github.io-src/content/codechallenge30.md

 * When done submit a PR for our weekly review - this week we will be extra picky on PEP8 compliance! ;)

+*Update:* somebody asked for scripts to refactor.
+Excellent point.
+As refactoring is such an important skill we will do a part II sometime soon where we will give you a couple of PyBites scripts to refactor!

 ## Need help?